HamzaAzhar-iOSxFlutter/FruitFolio/README.md

 4-Vegetable Descriptions: Explore a variety of vegetables, complemented by comprehensive descriptions to aid your culinary adventures.

 5-Vegetable Nutrition Values: Uncover the nutritional content of vegetables, accurately measured per 100g, ensuring you're aware of their health benefits.

+6-Search Feature: Easily find your favorite fruits and vegetables through our intuitive search feature.
+Search by name, and access the information you need in seconds.

+7-Favorites and Bookmarks: Personalize your FruitFolio by marking your favorite fruits and vegetables, and conveniently bookmark items for quick access.

+8-Offline Accessibility: FruitFolio is designed for use in any situation, with full offline functionality.
+Access all the information you need without an internet connection.

+9-Allergen Information: Stay informed about allergens.
+FruitFolio provides essential allergen information to ensure safe and enjoyable dietary choices.